-You can also take advantage of your current online booking system's social media capabilities.
-Some solutions, like Rezdy, allow bookings to be made directly from your Facebook Business Page, and connect directly to TripAdvisor's website.
+You can also take advantage of your current online booking system’s social media capabilities.
+Some solutions, like Rezdy, allow bookings to be made directly from your Facebook Business Page, and connect directly to TripAdvisor’s listings.

 We already talked about how TripAdvisor is a great way to get honest feedback from your customers.
 Sometimes, though, that feedback might violate TripAdvisor’s review guidelines.
 That’s why it’s so important to monitor your reviews at all times; you can report such cases straight away.